Double Patenting

 As to claim 23, Gupta teaches wherein the mobility state is a first type of mobility state (Gupta, Fig. 4, [0046]-[0052], Fig. 5A, [0054], Fig. 5B, [0057], Fig. 6, [0058], Fig. 9, [0059], [0068]-[0069], separate resources sets are provisioned to the device for different discovery modes associated with different mobility states.
 A static device is associated with a first discovery mode with corresponding set of resources to transmit discovery signals.
 A device that moves more quickly is associated with a second discovery mode with corresponding set of resources to transmit discovery signals.
 The discovery signal is transmitted using the identified set of resources according to the discovery mode, which is associated with the mobility state),

-selecting the one or more resources for the second network node based on one or more of a first periodicity or a first time offset assigned to the first type of mobility state (Gupta, [0052], Fig. 6, [0058], the separate resource sets for each discovery mode include a corresponding periodicity.
+wherein the indication provided to the second network node indicates the one or more resources for the second network node based on one or more of a first periodicity or a first time offset assigned to the first type of mobility state (Gupta, [0052], Fig. 6, [0058], the separate resource sets for each discovery mode include a corresponding periodicity.
 The more mobile a device is, the more frequently it transmits the discovery signal.
 A more static device corresponds to a less frequent discovery mode), and

 wherein one or more of a second periodicity or a second time offset is assigned to a second type of mobility state (Gupta, [0052], Fig. 6, [0058], the separate resource sets for each discovery mode include a corresponding periodicity.
 The more mobile a device is, the more frequently it transmits the discovery signal.
 A more static device corresponds to a less frequent discovery mode).

-It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify the invention of You to have the features, as taught by Gupta, in order to perform an efficient process to discover other devices, such as a suitable relay, in a network with devices with mobility states between purely static to highly mobile (Gupta, [0002], [0047], [0052]).
+It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify the invention of Martin and Oh to have the features, as taught by Gupta, in order to perform an efficient process to discover other devices, such as a suitable relay, in a network with devices with mobility states between purely static to highly mobile (Gupta, [0002], [0047], [0052]).

 Claims 10 and 24 are rejected under 35 U.S.C.
-103 as being unpatentable over You et al. (US 2021/0014777) (provided in the IDS), hereinafter “You” in view of Martin et al. (US 2018/0310297), hereinafter “Martin” and further in view of Raghavan et al. (US 2021/0314785) (provided in the IDS), hereinafter “Raghavan”.
+103 as being unpatentable over Martin et al. (US 2018/0310297), hereinafter “Martin” in view of Oh et al. (US 2006/0039318), hereinafter “Oh” and further in view of Raghavan et al. (US 2021/0314785) (provided in the IDS), hereinafter “Raghavan”.

-wherein, to select the one or more resources, the one or more processors are configured to cause the first network node to:
+wherein the one or more processors are configured to cause the first network node to:

 select the one or more resources for the second network node based on one or more of a first synchronization signal block (SSB) measurement timing configuration (SMTC) window or a first SSB transmission configuration (STC) window assigned to the first type of mobility state, and